dotnet/docs-maui/docs/user-interface/controls/shapes/line.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-The .NET Multi-platform App UI (.NET MAUI) `Line` class derives from the `Shape` class, and can be used to draw lines.
-For information on the properties that the `Line` class inherits from the `Shape` class, see [Shapes](index.md).
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Line> class derives from the `Shape` class, and can be used to draw lines.
+For information on the properties that the <xref:Microsoft.Maui.Controls.Shapes.Line> class inherits from the `Shape` class, see [Shapes](index.md).

-`Line` defines the following properties:
+<xref:Microsoft.Maui.Controls.Shapes.Line> defines the following properties:

 - `X1`, of type double, indicates the x-coordinate of the start point of the line.
 The default value of this property is 0.0.
 - `Y1`, of type double, indicates the y-coordinate of the start point of the line.
 The default value of this property is 0.0.